Offirmo/simple-querystring-parser/README.md

 # simple-querystring-parser
-A trivial, low footprint, no dependency, url querystring parser for the browser including typescript typings
+A trivial, low footprint, no dependency, UMD-compatible url querystring parser for the browser including typescript typings

+Querystring ? params ? search ?
+Interesting read:
 #

 This lib does a very light parsing of values to enhance their type, covering only the most useful cases: